MelloSec/BlastBox-II/README.md

 # BlastBox II

-I really learned a lot since I wrote the original and it shows.
-Here's a better one for 2023, theme of the year!

 Provide a Name, image, admin username (and optionally password) and whether to -deploy or -destroy.

 Resource Group is created from the name, as well as the VNET, subnet and NSG.